apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 ### Start only the Jupyter container

-If you already have Druid running locally, you can run the Docker containers for Jupyter only.
+If you already have Druid running locally or on another machine, you can run the Docker containers for Jupyter only.
 In the same directory as `docker-compose.yaml`, start the application:

 ```bash